-The indictment charges that the offenses were committed "on or about" certain dates.
-The government must prove that the offenses happened reasonably close to those dates but it is not required to prove that the alleged offenses happened on those exact dates.
+The indictment charges that the offense was committed "in or about" or "on or about" specified dates.
+The government must prove that the offense happened reasonably close to those dates but it is not required to prove that the alleged offense happened on those exact dates.